TechNotes

 $ cat /tmp/*.pub >> authorized_keys

-ssh to this host).
-Repeat the process between all sets of hosts for which user equivalence
+NOTE: The ~/.ssh directory contains the public and private keys that belong to "this" host.
+The authorized_keys file contains the public keys of the other hosts (the ones allowed to ssh to this host).
+Repeat the process between all sets of hosts for which user equivalence is desired.

 NOTE: Ensure that file authorized_keys has 600 (rw- --- ---) permissions.